input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 via a hostname and port.

-Endpoint addresses are binary strings with the structure `HOST:PORT:LOCAL_ID`, for example, `192.168.0.1:3010:0`.
+Endpoint addresses are binary strings with the structure `HOST:PORT:LOCAL_ID`, where `LOCAL_ID` is an unsigned 32-bit integer.
+For example, `192.168.0.1:3010:0`.

 Note that while a transport instance listens on a single port, in principle there can be multiple addressable endpoints within a single transport instance, and this is what the `LOCAL_ID` refers to.
-Cardano SL, however, does not currently make use of this feature, so it always uses `LOCAL_ID` 0.
+Cardano SL, however, currently uses only one endpoint, which in practice happens to give `LOCAL_ID = 0`, but this fact should not be relied upon.

 **Heavyweight connection** refers to a TCP connection between two endpoints.
 Two connected endpoints use one and _only one_ TCP-connection at once.